 Because you have all the tourists that come to Vanuatu, and they just come to Port Vila, and no one travels around, maybe just 10% or something.

 And that’s because the Tourism Department won’t necessarily promote the other side of the island, because the locals don’t have insurance, and so the Tourism Department don’t want to promote it.
-Plus, there is also massive thing going on where they won’t recognise our Association, even though we are registered association.
+Plus, there is also massive thing going on – they won’t recognise our Association, even though we are registered association.
 They only recognise VHRA and only promote that – all their products, all those big resorts.

 And I hate that, because when tourists come to Vanuatu, they want real Vanuatu.
 They want to have local experiences, meet people from Vanuatu, and not to go to VIP-resorts, but that’s all they can find.
-And when they see our place, they say something like: we didn’t know you guys are here, we didn’t know this was here, we didn’t know there was anything on this side on the island, because no one told us.
+And when they see our place, they say something like: we didn’t know you guys are here, we didn’t know this was here, we didn’t know there was anything on this side of the island, because no one told us.

 And I say: well, that’s because they can’t tell you.
 Because products are underinsured, or because the Tourism Department don’t want to know about local products.
 There are connections and politics going on the higher level.